 • Planter's Hyaluronic Acid Lip Balm.
 I love how this Italian understated, under-designed tube announces its serious pharmacy cred.
 So not Mr. Peanut.

-• Boiron Homeostick balm lèvres au calendula.
+• Boiron Homeostick baume lèvres au calendula.
 Their Homéoplasmine salve is a staple in jet-setty makeup-artist kits.

 • Nourishing Honey Lip Butter from Sanoflore, which smells insanely great and is packed with vitamin E, shea butter and rock rose essential oil.

 But no Apricoderm because I swear it does not exist.
 At least not in France.
 (Ebay is cheating.
 It's about the legwork.)